yuninxia/HPCToolkit/doc/src/users/spack.md

 # Installing HPCToolkit with Spack

-This chapter outlines how to build and install HPCToolkit and Hpcviewer with spack.
+This chapter outlines how to build and install HPCToolkit and Hpcviewer with [Spack](https://spack.readthedocs.io/en/latest/).
+If you are unfamiliar with Spack, see the section below [Running Spack for the First Time](#spack-first-time).

 HPCToolkit proper (`hpcrun`, `hpcstruct` and `hpcprof`) is used to measure and analyze an application's performance and then produce a database for `hpcviewer`.